-Other remote sensing applications and uses from AVHRR include measuring regional soil moisture, climate change, physiographic features.
+Other remote sensing applications and uses from AVHRR include measuring regional soil moisture, climate change, and physiographic features.

 By using the thermal bands, we get a better understanding of sea surface temperatures (pictured below).

 40+ year history of AVHRR data

 From NOAA-6 to NOAA-19, NOAA Polar-Orbiting Environmental Satellite (POES) satellites have been the primary carrier of AVHRR.
 But there have been other satellites equipped with Advanced Very High-Resolution Radiometer.